zonoskar/Goodwe2PVoutput/README.md

 goodwe_server: 'The Goodwe server you are using, eu, au or www

 goodwe_passwd: 'This is optional.
 If supplied, the script won't ask for the password at startup.
-But be ware it is stored in plain text, so make sure only you are able to read the file. (perform 'chmod a-r <config file>' on the config file).
+But be ware it is stored in plain text, so make sure only you are able to read the file. (perform 'chmod 600 <config file>' on the config file).

 pvoutput_system_id: 'Your PVOutput system ID'